 07th December 2018.

-As per Pulavar Dr S Raju “Tamil Nadu was divided into five regions of which Kongu Nadu was the one.
+As per Pulavar Dr S Raju, “Tamil Nadu was divided into five regions, of which Kongu Nadu was one.
 The Sangam Literature treats

-Kongu Nadu as a separate Country.
-The Kongu Nadu was ruled some time by the Cheras.
+Kongu Nadu as a separate country.
+The Kongu Nadu was ruled at some time by the Cheras.
 The Kongu Nadu

 has its own King and army.
 The Rajakesari Peruvazhi, one of the ancient trade

-into 24 Nadus and Kuruppa Nadu was one of them with Vijayamangalam as a
+into 24 Nadus, and Kuruppa Nadu was one of them, with Vijayamangalam as the

 Sangam was also there in Vijayamangalam.